 What about you, Claire?
-Obviously, osteopath, first of all, then postgrad stuff in gynae and pregnancy and childbirth, obstetric stuff.
-How did you come across this hypopressive concept?
+Obviously osteopath, first of all, then postgrads stuff in going in pregnancy and childbirth, obstetric stuff.
+How did you come across this hyper press?

-On that course, we had a couple of really amazing osteopaths who came over from Canada.
-And they were raving about type of hypopressives.
+On that course we had a couple of really amazing osteopaths who came over from Canada.
+And they were raving about type of presses.
 I've never heard of it until then.
-So I decided to have a look and see what was happening in this country.
-It seemed like there was much more training abroad rather than in the UK and then, actually, another friend and colleague from that women's health training course found Nikki, went on her training and recommended these guys.
+So decided to have a look and see what was happening in this country. seemed like there was much more training abroad rather than in the UK and then actually another friend and colleague from that women's health training course.
+Found Nikki went on had training and, and recommended these guys.
 So yeah, I went to do my training with them and really enjoyed it.

-I said in the intro that this is a sort of a neglected demographic to some extent because I suspect that even now that there's a relatively small percentage of new mothers, mothers and their care team, the midwives and so on who know about hypopressives.
-And I can only begin to imagine just how distressing, discomforting, disabling actually incontinence is.
-Because, for whatever reason, it's one of those things, it's a taboo subject, isn't it?
-You don't go around and say, gosh, I'm incontinent, or anything like that.
-You try to hide it.
-If you think it's a problem, you presumably you don't go to the gym and work out or you don't go to occasions where it might be evident to other people.
-So, how are you getting the word out now, other than through this show to people who might need hypopressive training?
+I said in the intro that this is a sort of a neglected demographic to some extent because I suspect that even now that there's a relatively small percentage of new mothers, mothers and their their care team, the midwives and so on who know about Hi progressives.
+And I can only begin to imagine just how distressing this comforting disabling actually incontinence is.
+Because for whatever reason, it's one of those things.
+Yeah, it's a taboo subject, isn't it?
+You don't get around to being seven, gosh, I'm incontinent, or anything like that.
+You try to hide it you if you think it's a problem, and you presumably you don't go to the gym and work out or you don't?
+Do you think occasions where it might be evident to other people?
+So how are you getting the word out now other than through this show to, to people who might need high progressive training?

-I just think it's grown or organically, really, I think that a lot of people are like myself in that there just isn't, for some people, for stuff that's being given to them in terms of treatment just doesn't cut the mustard.

-So what's the conventional approach, someone who's not trained as you are, what would they advise?
+I just think it's it's grown or organically, really, I think that a lot of people are like myself in that there just isn't, for some people for stuff that's being given to them in terms of treatment just doesn't cut the mustard.
+And so there's also conventional approach, someone who's not trained as you are, what would they advise?

-Well, normally would go to your GP.
-A GP would either diagnose you or not, but generally, you would get a referral to a women's health physio and a women's health physio would them mostly, and I'm not saying that about all women's health physios.
-But certainly, within the NHS, we're seeing a lot of just giving pelvic floor squeeze work and then now that the Squeezie app has been adapted, it just means that people are getting obsessed by doing pelvic floor squeezes.
+What normally would go to your GP GP would either diagnose you or not, but generally, you would get a referral to a women's health physio and a women's health physio with them mostly.
+And I'm not saying that about all women's health, physios.
+But certainly within the NHS, we're seeing a lot of just giving pelvic floor squeezed work so and then now that the